Africa's Economic Linchpin: The Looming Threat of Commodities Dependency

 Oil-producing countries like Libya and Algeria saw sharp GDP drops.
 But Zimbabwe?
 Their economy skyrocketed up almost 119%.
 Some of this may reflect post-hyperinflation stabilization rather than true growth, but the contrast is striking.

-The Asian Currency Crisis may have had a delayed adverse effect on the economies of African nations when compared with the rest of the world.
+The Asian Currency Crisis may have had a delayed adverse effect on the economies of African nations when compared with the rest of the world (notice how there’s a dip right after the crisis).
 This makes some intuitive sense as the catalyst for the crisis was the de-pegging of a major Southeast Asian currencies to the US dollar (to date; the Djiboutian Franc is the sole African currency to be fully pegged to the dollar).

 *Click/hover to reveal more information.